So you’re looking for an income protection calculator are you?

 If that’s clear as mud, give me a shout on and I’ll try and explain it more clearly!

-Reviewable means the insurer fixes your premium for the first 5 years but can review and increase your premium after 5 years.
+By the way, you’ll see Reviewable on some of the quotes above.
+This means the insurer fixes your premium for the first 5 years but can review and increase your premium after 5 years.

 Here’s a more in-depth article on reviewable income protection.

-With guaranteed quotes, the provider fixes your premium for the life of your income protection policy.
+With guaranteed quotes, the provider fixes your premium for the life of your income protection policy – I recommend this option.

 If your initial quote is too high, hit the back button and re-quote: